Fudime/Fudime.github.io/_posts/2025-01-10-Reading-Notes-DH.md

 - **Ravina’s Use**: Highlights governance in early-modern Japan.
 Lords with more contiguous (connected) territories had greater control and could manage resources more efficiently, while fragmented territories posed administrative challenges.

 ## Recommended Citation
-If you'd like to cite this blog post, please use the following format:
+If you'd like to cite this blog post, you can use the following format:

+## Recommended Citation
+If you'd like to reference this blog article, please use the following format:

 Zhao, Fudie.
 2025.
-“A Review of ‘Algorithmic Maps and the Political Geography of Early-Modern Japan.’” *Self-published article*.
-Accessed January 10, 2025. [https://example.com/article](https://example.com/article).
+“A Review of ‘Algorithmic Maps and the Political Geography of Early-Modern Japan.’” *Blog Article*.[https://example.com/article](https://example.com/article).